 - Manhattan: "I Don't Want to Set the World on Fire'' plays during Charlie's atomic nightmare sequence.

-- "Maybe" was used in Fallout.
-It begins with a close-up on a TV flashing classic 1950s images and icons, while "Maybe" plays.
+- Fallout: Setting the trend, the game's introductory cinematic begins with a close-up on a TV flashing classic 1950s images and icons, while "Maybe" plays.
 Slowly, the "camera" pulls out to reveal the TV set is in the midst of a landscape utterly devastated by warfare.
 For added irony, "Maybe" is played again in the ending.
 Y'know, as the Vault Dweller is exiled from the home they just saved, and marches depressingly into the wastes... alone.

 - The Walking Dead: The cold open to "The Grove", with "Maybe" playing on the soundtrack, is very much in the style of the original Fallout, going from a wholesome kitchen setting to reminding that there's a zombie apocalypse underway.
 You almost expect Ron Perlman to narrate how war never changes when the opening credits roll.